galahad42/Student-Management-System/README.md

+# Student Management System

+High school final CS project.

-Put all the contents of "SFS" folder in "C:" drive before running the script
+(Put all the contents of "SFS" folder in "C:" drive before running the script)